ibexa/documentation-developer/docs/guide/extending_modules.md

 ## Universal Discovery module

-Universal Discovery module allows you to browse the content structure and search for content using an interactive interface: the browse view and the search view.
+Universal Discovery module (UDW) allows you to browse the content structure and search for content using an interactive interface: the browse view and the search view.

 !!! tip "Tutorial"